oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

     ```
     cudaGraphInstantiate(&graphExec, graph, NULL, NULL, 0);
     ```
-    SYCL Task graph doesn’t need to be instantiated before executing but need to establish the task dependencies using precede and succeed.
+    SYCL Task graph doesn’t need to be instantiated before executing but needs to establish the task dependencies using precede and succeed.
     ```
     jM_kernel.succeed(dsum_memset).precede(sum_d2h);
     ```